 11. Limitation of Consequential Damage Recovery.
 EXCEPT AS EXPRESSLY PROVIDED HEREIN, NO PARTY SHALL BE LIABLE TO ANY OTHER PARTY FOR ANY LOST OR PROSPECTIVE PROFITS OR ANY SPECIAL, PUNITIVE, EXEMPLARY, CONSEQUENTIAL, INCIDENTAL OR INDIRECT LOSSES OR DAMAGES (IN TORT, CONTRACT OR OTHERWISE) UNDER OR IN RESPECT OF THIS AGREEMENT OR FOR ANY FAILURE OF PERFORMANCE RELATED HERETO HOWSOEVER CAUSED.

 12. Notices.
-All notices and other communications between the Parties, unless otherwise specifically provided, shall be in writing and deemed to have been duly given when delivered in person or deposited with the United States Postal Service, First Class, with postage prepaid, addressed as follows:
+All notices and other communications between the Parties, unless otherwise specifically provided, shall be in writing and deemed to have been duly given when delivered in person or deposited with the United States Postal Service, First Class, with postage prepaid, addressed and return receipt requested, or by reputable overnight delivery or facsimile as follows:

 HPL: RNPP